nazuna-2371/Public_Materials_Job_Hunting_Japanese_Companies/AI_Prompt_Syntax_Lecture_Model/EXTENDED_ABSTRACT.md

 ### 1. Pedagogical Innovation

-This model reframes *prompt engineering* as **syntactic pedagogy**, where the AI’s internal configuration itself becomes a teaching medium.
+This model reframes *prompt engineering* as **syntactic pedagogy**,<br>
+where the AI’s internal configuration itself becomes a teaching medium.<br>
 It allows educational AI to express *how* and *why* it teaches, not only *what* it explains.

 ### 2. Cognitive Transparency

-Embedding educational logic inside a readable syntax structure achieves **full logical transparency**, enabling traceable AI reasoning and reproducible learning sessions.
+Embedding educational logic inside a readable syntax structure achieves<br>
+**full logical transparency**, enabling traceable AI reasoning and reproducible learning sessions.

 ### 3. Structural Ethics

-Ethical conduct and emotional tone are not post-hoc filters but **syntax-encoded principles**, ensuring intrinsic alignment between reasoning, behavior, and user experience.
+Ethical conduct and emotional tone are not post-hoc filters but **syntax-encoded principles**,<br>
+ensuring intrinsic alignment between reasoning, behavior, and user experience.

 ### 4. Future Work